Journal

 The Green Coat: A Short Story

 The young woman with neat auburn hair and gently beautiful face lit a match and watched the flame of the candle blossom into light.
-She unlocked the door to the cellar and let the glow guide her steps.
-In the darkest room, filled with glinting black, she put the candleholder down on the crude wooden table and began to lift the dull lumps of coal onto her shovel and into a brass bucket.
-She put the last two pieces of coal on top with her hands, before brushing them on her apron and sweeping the loose hairs away from her forehead using her right forearm.
+She unlocked the door to the cellar and let the glow guide her down the steps.
+In the darkest room, filled with glinting black, she put the candleholder on the wooden table and began to lift the dull lumps of coal onto her shovel and into a brass bucket.
+She put the last two pieces of coal on top with her hands, brushed them on her apron and swept the loose hairs from her forehead with her forearm.

-Back upstairs, having lit the fire in the sitting room for the evening, she prepared a late lunch of chicken breast, potatoes and green beans (the Lady, intent on swapping supper for an early night, had requested something light).
+Back upstairs, having lit the fire in the sitting room, she prepared a late lunch of cold roast chicken pieces, potatoes and green beans.
 The young woman placed the meal on a tray and set it down on the side table near the hearth.
-A little way from the fire, she knelt down and touched the soft plump cheek of her baby, adjusted her crocheted hat, wrapped the blanket a little more tightly around her and slightly adjusted the angle of the moses basket.
+A little way from the fire, she knelt down and touched the soft plump cheek of her baby, adjusted her crocheted hat, wrapped the blanket a little more tightly around her and slightly adjusted the angle of the Moses basket.

-She polished the dining room table in anticipation of guests due to dine the next day, before taking off her pinafore and hanging it in on the door of the cupboard under the stairs.
-She peered round the door of the sitting room to see the Lady sitting by the fire, chewing slowly on a piece of chicken, whilst leaning over the moses basket by her side.
-She was widened her eyes as if surprised, and the little girl smiled and gurgled back.
+She rolled the metal carpet sweeper over the rugs and polished the dining room table in anticipation of the guests due for dinner the next day, before taking off her pinafore and hanging it inside the door of the cupboard under the stairs.
+She peered round the door of the sitting room to see the Lady sitting by the fire, chewing slowly on a piece of chicken, whilst leaning over the Moses basket and widening her eyes as if surprised, while the baby girl smiled and gurgled back.

 The young lady put on a dull grey knitted wool coat that was a size too small.
-On her way out she noticed, tracing the path of slightly raised circles of previous darning with her index finger, that a moth had made another small feast of one of the collars.
+On her way out her finger traced the shape of a slightly raised circle of darning where a moth had made small feast of one of the collars.
 For a moment she felt defeated.
 Taking a breath, her resolve restored, she opened the large Edwardian door, with its freshly polished brass, to a suddenly new, unexpected and breathtaking world of pristine white snow outside.

-The young woman queued for food supplies, recognizing faces in the long line that reached out of the shop into the street outside.
+The young woman joined the queue for food, recognizing faces in the long line stretching out of the shop.
 She nodded modestly but kept her own face low.
 She tore off tickets for butter, bacon, flour and sugar and waited as each in turn was wrapped in paper and handed to her.
 “Bloody Irish – go back where you belong.
-Bloody foreigners!” spat a woman in the queue, sneering at her.
+Bloody foreigners!” spat a woman behind her.

-The young woman quickly put the supplies in her trolley, feeling fear fill her belly and travel like electricity up through her body until it tasted metallic in her mouth.
-The bell rang loudly as she opened the door making her feel even more conspicuous, and she noticed her hands shaking as she tried to close it again, as quietly as possible.
+The young woman quickly filled in her trolley, feeling fear invade her belly and travel like electricity up through her body until it tasted metallic in her mouth.
+The bell rang loudly as she opened the door to leave, making her feel even more conspicuous, and she noticed her hands shaking as she tried to close it again, as quietly as possible.

 Suddenly it was too much for her.
 Tears sprang from her eyes and waves of sadness rushed through her body.
 She couldn’t control the shuddering in her chest.
 Her face was hot with tears as she turned away and began walking home.